vkolagotla/vocablove/README.md

 # vocablove

 GNOME Shell extension to learn and practice vocabulary.
 Gets [Random German Words](https://www.bestrandoms.com/random-german-words) and displays the words with meaning repeatedly until the script gets executed again to get new set of words.

 Since the website generates 6 words at a time, the script displays a maximum of 12 words in a loop, one at a time, until the script gets executed again, based on your choice.
 Default is 3 hours.
 You can refresh the words list manually if you know/learned them all or for whatever reason.

-## How to Install?
+## How to Install and Use?

 **Dependencies:**